anan-123/Brick-breaker-Game/Readme.md

-﻿CLASSIC CLONE OF BRICK-BREAKER GAME IN PYTHON: LIBRARIES TO DOWNLOAD :
+# CLASSIC CLONE OF BRICK-BREAKER GAME IN PYTHON:
+# LIBRARIES TO DOWNLOAD :

 pip3 install colorama

-TO RUN THE CODE :
+# TO RUN THE CODE :

 python3 start\_game.py

-INSTRUCTIONS :
+# INSTRUCTIONS TO PLAY THE GAME:

 W/w - to exit
 A/a - to move paddle left D/d - to move paddle right X/x - to start the ball
 l/L - to move to next level

-SCORING SCHEME :
+# SCORING SCHEME :

 CYAN BRICKS : 10